Michigan Plumbing Exams

 Need of a License: A journey and master plumber needs a license to work in Michigan.

-Who Grants a License: Plumbing licenses are issued by the Michigan Department of Energy, Labor and Economic Growth (DELEG).
+Who Grants a License: Plumbing licenses are issued by the Michigan Department of Licensing and Regulatory Affairs (LARA).

 Procedures for Getting a License: A candidate for a journey plumbing license must take and pass an exam consisting of a copper practical, isometric workbook practical and written questions.
 Detailed information about the test is provided in a journeyman plumber candidate information sheet.